Overall City RankingOut of 1733 cities (97th percentile)

 Access to places that serve basic needs, like hospitals and grocery stores.

 Access to recreational amenities like parks and trails.

 Access to major shopping centers.

 Access to major transit hubs.

-This map image shows high-stress and low-stress areas for bicycling in Boulder.
-If you'd like to see an interactive version of this map with street-level data, explore PeopleForBikes' BNA tool.
+This interactive map shows high-stress and low-stress areas for bicycling in Boulder.
+If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.

 Learn How to Improve Scores

 How to Make Your City Great for Biking